-A perfect springtime treat, this healthier lemon poppyseed bread is studded with fresh blueberries and made a little more indulgent with a swirl of cream cheese.
+This healthier blueberry lemon poppy seed bread is studded with fresh blueberries and made a little more indulgent with a swirl of cream cheese.

-If you’ve been following The Healthy Toast for awhile, this recipe may seem vaguely familiar to you.
+If you’ve been following The Healthy Toast for awhile, this healthier blueberry lemon poppy seed bread may seem vaguely familiar to you.

 Posted in 2017, the original recipe was simply lemon bread with a cream cheese swirl, and the goal was to replicate a quick bread that I loved growing up.